richcoy/enterpriseape/README.md

 Enterprise Ape
 ==============

-This repo is strictly used for my use while working through the Udemy course "Comprehensive Ruby On Rails".
+This repo is strictly for my use while working through the Udemy course "Comprehensive Ruby On Rails".